JetBrains/more-interactive-rebase/CONTRIBUTING.md

 In the following section, we explain more in detail the functionality of each of the packages to get a proper understanding of the underlying implementation of the plugin.

+### Software Architecture
+When building our product, we have incorporated principles from the Event-Driven Architecture (EDA), since we needed an accurate timely reflection of external events, such as user actions or changes in the repository, to make the plugin as responsive as possible.
+We deemed this to be suitable for our project, as it ensures an asynchronous connection between loosely coupled classes and focuses on triggering events that offer real-time responses.
+We used this to our advantage when fetching the repository history, as well as for propagating the changes we have done back to it.

+In the plugin, we differentiate between three types of events: foreground, background and application-triggered.

+* **Foreground Events** - A foreground event is initiated when a user interacts with the visual elements displayed in the GUI.
+Since many of the graphical components extend Swing visual components, we effectively extend the functionality using Swing's built-in listeners, which adhere to the Delegation Event Model.
+This model operates with a source that triggers an event and a corresponding listener that processes it.
+In our implementation, each Swing component, such as a label or a drawn graphic panel, can subscribe to listeners which handle various interactions e.g. clicks, drag-and-drop, and keyboard shortcuts.
+Depending on the specific cases, these listeners invoke methods that carry out updates, affecting either the visual representation or back-end functionality.
+* **Background Events** - We consider a background change to be any modification in the state of the Git repository.
+These changes include events such as:

+  - <u>New Commits</u> - Triggered by pushing new changes, merging push requests, or cherry-picking commits.
+  - <u>Branch Changes</u> - Occur when the active branch is switched, or when branches are added or removed.
+  - <u>Remote Repository Updates</u> - Happen when commits are fetched or pulled from a remote repository.
+  - <u>Merges or Rebases</u> - Completed operations that alter the commit history, etc.

+To recognize these events, we create a listener that extends IntelliJ's `GitRepositoryChangeListener`.
+This listener is responsible for delegating the logic required to respond to the various changes in the repository's state.
+The IntelliJ Platform provides a messaging infrastructure that we leverage to subscribe our project-level Model Service to a message bus.
+This bus operates on a dedicated channel, referred to as a topic, specifically designed for handling repository changes ("GitRepository.GIT\_REPO\_CHANGE").
+Through this channel, notifications and information related to repository updates are transmitted to our listener.
+After our listener is notified, it delegates the business logic to services.

+* **Data Update Events** - Any change made to the state of our model - such as updating values, toggling flags, or modifying data structures - is categorized as a data update event.
+Instead of using an event queue to manage these changes, we opted for an in-memory of listeners within each data class.
+When the business logic updates the model, this triggers the corresponding listeners.
+As a result, our GUI is refreshed, as needed, to accurately reflect the current state of the data, ensuring the visual representation remains consistent.

+### Design Patterns

+Throughout the development process, we made use of two design patterns in our project.

+Firstly, we implemented a **Command Design Pattern** to facilitate staging multiple rebase actions allowing us to execute them all together at a later point.
+Namely, each time the user indicates they want to perform a rebase action, we create the corresponding command containing all relevant information about the particular action.
+We then collect all commands in an invoker class that stores them for later use.
+Lastly, upon clicking the rebase button, the actual back-end rebase process starts and each command gets executed one after the other.
+This way, the Command Design Pattern decouples the sender of the command from its execution, promoting a clear separation of responsibilities.
+Furthermore, it supports undo and redo actions by adding and removing the commands from the queue.
+Therefore, we easily control the connection between changes requested by the user, and the actual execution of the rebase, thus ensuring flexibility and extensibility of the code.

+Secondly, we made use of the **Strategy Design Pattern**.
+The problem was that our implemented text field had the set behavior of rewording a commit once Enter was pressed after renaming, as it was initially created for this purpose only.
+However, we realized that the text field can be re-used for other functionality such as squashing or any editing action to be implemented in the future.
+To solve this problem, an option was to use inheritance to create a custom text field for every feature we want to use the field in.
+However, we chose to apply the Strategy pattern instead as it provided a way to change the behavior within an object during runtime.
+This meant that the same implementation of our text field could be set to have different strategies, making it more scalable than the alternative of using inheritance to create multiple objects.

 ### Actions `com.jetbrains.interactiveRebase.actions`